 Recent Complications and Questions

-As a result, the FDA has also adjusted its review process.
+After the EMA investigation began, the FDA adjusted its review process.
 Officials have moved back their drug evaluation deadline from May to August.
-Until the EMA and FDA are able to reach a verdict, questions of Esmya safety and its usefulness to patients will continue to hang in the air.
+Until both the EMA and FDA are able to reach a verdict, questions of Esmya safety and its usefulness to patients will continue to hang in the air.

 Despite these setbacks, the NWHN is encouraged by the number of companies investing in the creation of medications for uterine fibroids.
 Each new development brings researchers one step closer to a potential solution, and brings patients one step closer to receiving the care they deserve.
 The NWHN will continue to track the progress of Esmya and other emerging uterine fibroids medications so that we can empower patients with the information they need to make the best decisions about their own health.